HTTP5214-Winter2023/Pluto/danyal/User-Reviews.md

  - Dislikes: How the name might seem offensive
  - Recommendations: Suggest to add a minus button in case of an error.
 Make the cookies display the number on window onload.

-# Gajendra Suwal
+# Anurag Negi
- - Likes:
+- Likes: Usage of cookies to remember score
- - Dislikes:
+ - Dislikes: Retrieving score when reloading page
- - Recommendations:
+ - Recommendations: Better UI

 # Najib Osman
  - Likes: